-11. MUSIC Water Quality Model -
+11. MUSIC Water Quality Model

-- a.
-Modelling for the determination of the size and configuration of WSD elements must utilise MUSIC modelling.
-Modelling must be calibrated and in accordance with the Draft NSW MUSIC Modelling Guidelines - August 2010 (or later version); - b.
+- Modelling for the determination of the size and configuration of WSD elements must utilise MUSIC modelling.
+Modelling must be calibrated and in accordance with the Draft NSW MUSIC Modelling Guidelines - August 2010 (or later version) and any specific MidCoast Council Guidelines; - b.
 Where the Water Quality Targets are neutral or beneficial effect, the model should accurately represent site conditions, i.e. before and after development using appropriate source and treatment nodes.
 It is recommended for major subdivision that discussions are held with Council to determine pre-existing site conditions prior to undertaking the MUSIC modelling; - c.
 Details of all assumptions that have been adopted in the MUSIC model such as proportion of impervious surfaces, notional dwelling sizes and landscaped areas; and - d.
 An electronic copy of the MUSIC model must accompany the Development Application. - 12.
-Integration with the urban design demonstrate how Water Sensitive Design elements will integrate with the urban design. - 13.
+Integration with the urban design demonstrate how WSD elements will integrate with the urban design. - 13.
 Costs prepare operation and maintenance cost estimates of proposed water cycle management measures.
-Both typical annual maintenance costs and corrective maintenance or renewal / adaptation costs should be included. - 14.
+Both typical annual maintenance costs and corrective maintenance or renewal/adaptation costs should be included. - 14.
 Operation and Maintenance Plan this will outline inspection and maintenance requirements to ensure proposed measures remain effective.
-Examples of maintenance check lists are also available from Council. - 15.
-All WSD Strategies and development applications containing WSD elements must comply with; - a.
-Australian Standard 3500:2003, 'Plumbing and Drainage," Standards Australia, 2003 - b.
-Any other applicable standard pertaining to the relevant discipline for example Landscaping, Civil Design, Road Construction etc.
+The Operation and Maintenance Plan should be provided at the Construction Certificate Stage.
+Examples of maintenance check lists are also available from Council.

+Note: All WSDS and Development Applications containing WSDS elements must comply with; Australian Standard 3500:2003, 'Plumbing and Drainage," Standards Australia, 2003 and any other applicable standard pertaining to the relevant discipline for example Landscaping, Civil Design, Road Construction etc.

-Additional assistance in the preparation of a Water Sensitive Design Strategy is available on Council's website at http://www.greatlakes.nsw.gov.au/Home
+Additional assistance in the preparation of a WSDS is available on Council's website.

-Developments that require a WSD Strategy will need to include the Strategy and MUSIC modelling as part of a Development Application along with the completed checklist for large scale developments (available from Council's website).
-Additional assistance in the preparation of a Water Sensitive Design Strategy is available from Council's website along with examples of how to apply the development requirements from this section to large scale developments.
+Developments that require a WSDS will need to include the WSDS and MUSIC modelling as part of a Development Application along with the completed checklist for large scale developments (available from Council's website).